-Nature-loving pupils are building bird and insect houses, hedgehog homes and butterfly feeders to protect local wildlife during the winter, thanks to a donation of timber worth more than £400 by CALA Homes (East).
+Nature-loving pupils are building bird feeders to protect local wildlife during the winter, thanks to a donation of timber worth more than £350 by a luxury homebuilder.

-CALA Homes, which has a major new-build development in the area, made the generous donation to Queensferry High School’s Design and Technology Department to support pupils with their “Sustaining Scotland’s Natural Wildlife” project.
+CALA Homes (East), which has a major new-build development in the area, has made the generous contribution to Queensferry High School, to support Design and Technology pupils with their current projects.

-Janet Thomas, Curricular Leader of Design and Technology at Queensferry High School, said: “We’re very grateful for this generous timber donation from CALA as project materials can be hard to come by.
+Janet Thomas, Curricular Leader of Design and Technology at Queensferry High School, said: “We’re very grateful for this second generous timber donation from CALA, as project materials can be hard to come by.

 Brian Johnson, Construction Director at CALA Homes, said: “Despite the mild autumn we are experiencing, winter will soon start to bite and it is important for the local wildlife to be protected throughout the colder months.

 “The school is at the very heart of the local community and it’s fantastic that the pupils are getting involved in such a vital project as this one.

 “It’s important to us at CALA to give back to the younger generation and help them to develop life and learning skills for the future.
 We are very pleased to be able to contribute and enable the pupils to continue with their important design and technology projects, and hope to be able to carry on doing so in the future.”

 CALA Homes also works with local Colleges and the CITB to support apprenticeship programmes and other local initiatives.
 In the past year, CALA has taken on 10 new apprentices across its regions, which it will roll out on a larger scale over the next few years.